gigawhitlocks/emacs-configs/README.md

   (doom-themes-org-config)
   ;; Configures Treemacs to play nicely with Doom themes (doom-themes-treemacs-config))
 ```

-Apply a small fix where doom-colors Treemacs theme is missing a few icons
+Apply a small fix where doom-colors Treemacs theme is missing a few icons; just reuse a similar one

 ```emacs-lisp
 (treemacs-define-custom-icon